Taiwan’s new Somaliland diplomatic ties anger the governments of Beijing and Mogadishu

 The Federal Republic of Somalia stands to protect its Sovereignty, the Unity of its People, and its Territorial Integrity.

-Somalia affirms its position of respect for the Principle of Sovereignty of States in accordance with the International Law and the Charters of the United Nations.
+Somalia affirms its position of respect for the Principle of Sovereignty of States in accordance with International Law and the Charters of the United Nations.

 The Federal Government of Somalia therefore, calls on Taiwan to cease its misinformed ventures into any part of the territory of the Federal Republic of Somalia.
 These Principles are non-negotiable to the Federal Government of Somalia.